johnmavro/Machine-Learning-Optimization/README.md

 ## Files

-baseline_Adam.ipynb: contains the implementation of the baseline model using Adam optimizer.
+**baseline_Adam.ipynb**: contains the implementation of the baseline model using Adam optimizer.
 The results will be compared with the notebook block_coordinate_descent.

-baseline_SGD.ipynb: contains the implementation of the baseline model using SGD optimizer.
+**baseline_SGD.ipynb**: contains the implementation of the baseline model using SGD optimizer.
 The results will be compared with the notebook block_coordinate_descent.

-Block_coordinate_descent.ipynb: contains the implementation of the block coordinate descent approach to optimize Deep Neural Networks.
+**Block_coordinate_descent.ipynb**: contains the implementation of the block coordinate descent approach to optimize Deep Neural Networks.

-The folder block_coordinate_figures: contains the figures obtained by plotting the evolution of test accuracies and train losses when the neural network is optimized using the different optimizers.
+**utilities.py**: contains useful functions shared between notebooks.

-The file utilities.py: contains useful functions shared between notebooks.
+The folder **block_coordinate_figures**: contains the figures obtained by plotting the evolution of test accuracies and train losses when the neural network is optimized using the different optimizers.

 ## Results